eastgenomics/eggd_sompy/README.md

 - sample.stats.csv (contains the overall metrics for SNPs and Indels)
 - sample.feature.csv (contains the variants that are tp,fp and fn)

-## What are the limitations of this app
-- Requires "chr" to be present